Bullz3y3/RDR2_DLSS_Replacer/README.md

 2. Extract it.
 3. Notice `dlss_file_to_use.dll` - This is the DLSS file that will be used for RDR2.
 Replace it with your own version if you prefer.
 4. Run `RDR2_DLSS_Replacer.exe`
-   - It needs Administrator Privileges to replace `nvngx_dlss.dll` in RDR2 folder.
+   - It needs Administrator Privileges to replace `nvngx_dlss.dll` in RDR2 directory.
 5. `RDR2_DLSS_Replacer.exe` can be kept open for as long as you want, it does not exit with the game, so you can launch or exit the game multiple times and it will keep processing.

 ## How it works
-It monitors `RDR2.exe` process in task manager and as soon as it finds the process, it immediately replaces the game's DLSS.
-Similarly, when the `RDR.exe` process exits it reverts back DLSS file.
+It monitors `RDR2.exe` process in task manager and as soon as it finds the process, it immediately replaces the game's DLSS in the game's location and creates backup of original DLSS file.
+Similarly, when the `RDR.exe` process exits it reverts back DLSS.